-This error could occur for different reasons.
-Be sure to validate that you can connect to the data source from the machine hosting the gateway.
-This could be the result of the server not being accessible.
+This error might occur for different reasons.
+Be sure to validate that you can connect to the data source from the machine that hosts the gateway.
+This situation could be the result of the server not being accessible.

-Within Show details, you will see an error code of DM_GWPipeline_UnknownError.
+Within Show details, you can see an error code of DM_GWPipeline_UnknownError.

-You can also look in the Event Logs > Applications and Services Logs > On-premises data gateway Service for more details.
+You can also look in Event Logs > Applications and Services Logs > On-premises data gateway Service for more information.

-Within Show details, you will see an error code of DM_GWPipeline_Gateway_DataSourceAccessError.
+Within Show details, you can see an error code of DM_GWPipeline_Gateway_DataSourceAccessError.

-If the underlying error message is similar to the following, this means that the account you are using for the data source is not a server admin for that Analysis Services instance.
+If the underlying error message is similar to the following, this means that the account you're using for the data source isn't a server admin for that Analysis Services instance.
 For more information, see Grant server admin rights to an Analysis Services instance.

 The 'CONTOSO\account' value of the 'EffectiveUserName' XML for Analysis property is not valid.

-If the underlying error message is similar to the following, it could mean that the service account for Analysis Services may be missing the token-groups-global-and-universal (TGGAU) directory attribute.
+If the underlying error message is similar to the following, it could mean that the service account for Analysis Services might be missing the token-groups-global-and-universal (TGGAU) directory attribute.

-Domains with Pre-Windows 2000 compatibility access will have the TGGAU attribute enabled.
-However, most newly created domains will not enable this attribute by default.
+Domains with pre-Windows 2000 compatibility access have the TGGAU attribute enabled.
+Most newly created domains don't enable this attribute by default.
 For more information, see Some applications and APIs require access to authorization information on account objects.

 You can use the dsacls Active Directory tool to validate whether the attribute is listed.
-This is tool is normally found on a domain controller.
-You will need to know what the distinguished domain name is for the account and pass that to the tool.
+This tool is found on a domain controller.
+You need to know what the distinguished domain name is for the account and pass that name to the tool.

 dsacls "CN=John Doe,CN=UserAccounts,DC=contoso,DC=com"